Alexandra Rubinstein

 Alexandra Rubinstein is a contemporary artist based in Brooklyn, New York.
 She is known for her use of oil paints.
 Rubinstein's artworks involve feminist narratives in relation to the third-wave feminism movement, and her works have gained attention through her depiction of celebrities including Drake, Barack Obama, Pope Francis, Jon Hamm, Justin Bieber, Tom Hanks, and Jay-Z performing oral sex on women.

 Early life

 Rubinstein was born in 1988 in Sverdlovsk, USSR, now known as Yekaterinburg, Russia.
 Her mother is Russian, and her father is Jewish.
 The family was given asylum after ten years.
-They immigrated to the United States in 1997 and moved to Pittsburgh.
+They immigrated to the UniteContentious materiald States in 1997 and settled in Pittsburgh.
 Rubinstein showed an interest in art when she was in high school, attending classes at Carnegie Mellon University.

 Education

-Rubinstein earned a Bachelor of Fine Arts degree at Carnegie Mellon University in 2010.
+Rubinstein earned a Bachelor of Fine Arts degree from Carnegie Mellon University in 2010.
 After graduating, she moved to New York City to pursue a career in art.

 Artistic career

 Rubinstein currently works out of a studio in Brooklyn, New York.
-Rubinstein created a number of oil paintings following the realism tradition which were framed in small-scale exhibitions across the United States.
+Rubinstein created a number of oil paintings following the realist tradition which were displayed in small-scale exhibitions across the United States.